ifeyinok/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a scrpt that switches the cureent user to user betty
+Write a script that prints the effective username of the current user